 The permanent employee described in Reg.
-21.1205 shall:
+21.1205(B) shall:

 - (A) Be trained in the proper disciplines in accordance with ASHARA and certified with the Department, and - (B) Conduct only asbestos-related activities which are associated with the performance of that person's permanent employment.
-If the employee conducts asbestos-related activities on any other buildings or structures not associated with that person's permanent employment, then the appropriate license fee must be paid.
+If the employee conducts asbestos-related activities on any other buildings or structures not associated with that person's permanent employment, then the appropriate license must be paid person must be under the supervision of a Contractor or Consultant licensed pursuant to this regulation.